Hold a key.

 Speak.
 It's already typed.

-AgentWhisper turns your voice into text on your own computer — typed straight into whatever you're writing, with a copy in your clipboard.
+AgentWhisper turns your voice into text 100% locally, on your own computer — typed straight into whatever you're writing, with a copy in your clipboard.
 No cloud, no account, no internet after setup.

-Download for Debian/Ubuntu View source v0.3 · free & open source (MIT) · X11 · also installable from source
+Download for Debian/Ubuntu View source v0.5 · free & open source (MIT) · X11 · also installable from source

 Try it: click & hold

-works fully offline 0 accounts, API keys or telemetry ~2s from release to typed text 59 tests MIT licensed
+100% local — runs fully offline 0 accounts, API keys or telemetry ~2s from release to typed text 171 tests MIT licensed

 One key.
 No windows, no buttons, no browser tab.